Friedrich Nietzsche on the Philosophy of Right and the State (1909)

 Six chapters organize the book.

 Chapter 1 (“Prolegomena”) sets the stage.
 Nietzsche cannot be understood apart from the nineteenth-century European crisis — the death-agony of Christianity, the rise of science, the collapse of absolute values.
-Kazantzakis traces Nietzsche’s own intellectual-biographical arc from Lutheran piety to Schopenhauerian pessimism to the discovery of the tragic Greeks, and shows how each move was a stage in forging the mature philosophy.
-Zarathustra — the “thundering figure” who descends from the mountain to proclaim the religion of the Übermensch — is already sighted as the book’s terminus.
+“Having destroyed the Temple in three days, Science is to this day unable to raise another one in its place,” Kazantzakis writes; the modern era is a period of “spiritual anarchy” between two tables of values.
+He traces Nietzsche’s own intellectual-biographical arc from Lutheran piety to Schopenhauerian pessimism to the discovery of the tragic Greeks, and shows how each move was a stage in forging the mature philosophy.
+Already in this chapter the Übermensch is sighted on the horizon as the work’s terminus, and the imperative is laid down in cadenced prose: “Build your homes at the foot of Vesuvius… Send out your ships to the distant, unexplored seas.”
+Live dangerously.
+The grocer’s welfare is exactly what must be refused.

 Key Concepts

 • The “shadow of the dead God.”
-The Kantian moral law, humanitarian pity, democratic equality — all are moral imperatives that survive Christianity’s theological collapse.
-Conscience itself, in Kazantzakis’s reading, is one such shadow.
+The Kantian moral law, humanitarian pity, democratic equality — moral imperatives that survive Christianity’s theological collapse.
+Conscience itself, in Kazantzakis’s reading, is one such shadow — and the longest-lasting one.

 • The blond beast (blonde Bestie).
 The aristocratic-predatory human type before Christian domestication.
-Kazantzakis uses the metaphor as Nietzsche did — as a diagnostic contrast, not a racial program.
+Kazantzakis uses the metaphor as Nietzsche did — as a diagnostic contrast, not a racial program — though he does not soften it for the modern reader.

 Key Quotations